harness/developer-hub/release-notes/harness-platform.md

   A code enhancement to support user metadata updates has fixed this issue.

-- Force deletion of a secret used to create a Secrets Manager throws an incorrect error.
+- Forced deletion of a secret used to create a Secrets Manager throws an incorrect error.
 (PL-29983)

   This has been fixed by displaying the appropriate error message.